CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 version: "1.0"
 draft: true
 ---
-This quick start provides a high-level overview on how to run your own vagrant/libvirt/kvm server.
+This quick start provides a quick and easy way to run your own Vagrant, libvirt, and KVM server.
 Provided are procedures on how to:

-- Start a Golden Standard demo topology
+- Start a Golden Standard demo topology using a bash script
 - Start the blank Cumulus reference topology if you are looking to build configuration from scratch
 - Destroy and end a simulation

 To run a full cldemo2 topology *without* NetQ, you need 15104MB of memory.
 If you intend to run NetQ, you need 23296MB of memory.

-More detailed steps and complete sytem reqirements are provided in the {{<link text="User Guide" title="User Guide" >}}.
+See the {{<link text="User Guide" title="User Guide" >}} for complete sytem reqirements.

 {{%notice tip%}}